How to Win Friends and Influence People by Dale Carnegie

 Yes, I’ll chat all day with people, but I can often come across very brash and accidentally quite rude as I just say what I think and don’t have much of a filter.

-Due to those reasons, I have learnt a lot from this book and I am glad that I have read it.
+Due to those reasons, I have learned a lot from this book and I am glad that I have read it.

 Since reading it, I have started to notice a lot more when I have been witnessing conversations between people, as well as understand why people react in certain ways.